quintype/developers/Readme.md

 # Not Found

 Or maybe, it was found?
-And we just didn't want to show you?
+And we just don't want to admit it?

 In any case, you are probably looking for this: [Quintype Developers](http://developers.quintype.com)